microsoft/xaml-designer-extensibility/documents/xaml-suggested-actions/xaml-designer-suggested-actions-extensibility.md

-## Suggested Actions Extensibility
+## Quick Actions Extensibility

-In Visual Studio 2019 16.7 Preview 3 we added extensibility support for "XAML Suggested Actions".
+In Visual Studio 2019 16.7 Preview 3 we added extensibility support for "XAML Designer Quick Actions".
 The feature will be release for GA in 16.10.

+>**Note:** While this feature is documented as "Quick Actions", it is referred to as "Suggested Actions" in our code.
+As such, you will see "Suggested Actions" used frequently throughout the code and samples below.

 ### Table of Contents
 1. [Suggested Action Providers](#Suggested-Action-Providers)